Dangerdan9631/Vayeate/README.md

     `Command Palette -> Preferences: Open Keyboard Shortcuts (JSON)`
   * `settings/VSCode/*` - VS Code settings that can be added using the JSON settings editor. `Command Palette -> Preferences: Open Settings (JSON)`
+    * `settings/VSCode/*.workspace.json` - VS Code settings that should be
+    configured per workspace by adding to the `.vscode/settings.json` file in the workspace root.
   * `settings/Omnisharp` - C# formatting settings that can be used by copying the json file into the `<user home>/.omnisharp` folder and replace the substitution values inside of `[]`.